MPIBGC-TEE/ports/README.md

   This will make it work even if you do not have a vpn connection to the institute (using login as jumphost).
   It will also work insinde the institute or the vpn. (although you don't need `login` )

+* You should also use ssh keys on login, matagorda and Antakya Otherwise the main command `jupyter_forwarding` provided by the package, will make you type your password prohibitively frequently.
+  * on your local machine
+    ```
+    ssh-copy-id matagorda-from-home
+    ssh-copy-id antakya-from-home
+    ```
+    (if you do not have a key-pair you have to create on first `ssh-keygen` )
 * It is assumed that you have created a conda environment `bgc_md2` that contains `ipython`, `jupyter` `numpy` and `dask`.